rapt9/finance/README.md

 **Finance** is a stock trading simulator built with **Python**, **Flask**, and **SQLite**.
 It offers a simple web interface for simulating buying/selling stocks, and tracking portfolio performance.

 The app uses two API:s.
-One to get the current prices of stocks (yfinance), and another to get memes for HTTP error messages (memegen).
+One to get the current prices of stocks (yfinance), and another to get memes for HTTP status messages (memegen).

 ---